Our review articles earn a small amount of revenue from product purchases made through affiliate links

 168cm, 56kg, size M, seabird grey

-Knit material is available from the elbows and from the neck.
+The material from the elbows down and the neck up is knit

-The hood stretches and contracts, and it is also made of knit material, so it feels great to wear.
+The hood is stretchy and made of knit material, so it's extremely comfortable to wear

-My impression after field testing was "an outstanding breathability windshell."
-Its high breathability is the top of the three points, and is simply out of place, making it comfortable to wear over a wide range of activities and temperature ranges.
-The secret to its ease of removal is that knit material is placed from the sleeves to the sides!
-It won't get sticky even when you sweat, and the sleeves are much easier to lift, making it very comfortable to wear.
+My impression after field testing is that this wind shell has exceptional breathability.
+It has the highest breathability of the three, and it's extremely breathable, so it's comfortable to wear for a wide range of activities and temperatures.
+The secret to its breathability is the knit material that extends from the sleeves to the armpits!
+It doesn't get sticky even when you sweat, and it's extremely easy to roll up the sleeves, making it extremely comfortable to wear

-The feeling of rolling up your sleeves is the same as a long-sleeved T-shirt.
+The feeling of rolling up the sleeves is the same as with a long-sleeved T-shirt

-The knitted hood is also unique and can be used as a balaclava, making it a wide range of uses, including hiking in snowy mountains, skiing, and snowboarding.
+The unique knitted hood can also be used as a balaclava, making it suitable for a wide range of activities, including hiking in snowy mountains, skiing, and snowboarding

-The zipper is well deep, and the double zipper is also a great feature!
+The zipper is deep enough and the double zipper is a nice feature!

-The windshell is similar to a base layer, so you can adjust the temperature appropriately by layering synthetic insulation and rain jackets.
+Since it is a wind shell similar to a base layer, you can adjust the temperature appropriately by layering it with synthetic insulation or a rain jacket

-Not only is it suitable for fast packing with high exercise, but it is also perfect for hikers who are cold and want to walk slowly while warming their core.
+This wind shell is not only suitable for fast packing, which requires a lot of physical activity, but is also perfect for hikers who are sensitive to the cold and want to walk slowly while keeping their core warm

 It was comfortable even when I drove hard

-After field testing three points, what I wanted most was the MOUNTAIN HARDWEAR core air shelf hooded jacket.
+After field testing the three items, the one I wanted most was the MOUNTAIN HARDWEAR Core Air Shell Hooded Jacket

-The key point is that it balanced all the functions needed for a windshell, and its design is not too sporty, making it versatile and versatile, which can be used in a wide range of ways, from hard mountain environments to travel.
+The deciding factors were that it has a good balance of all the functions required of a wind shell, and its design is not too sporty, making it highly versatile and suitable for a wide range of uses, from harsh mountain environments to travel

-I finally found a windshell to replace the Patagonia Houdini jacket I had been using for about 10 years.
+I finally found a windshell to replace the Patagonia Houdini Jacket I've been using for about 10 years

-However, for me, the best was the MOUNTAIN HARDWEAR core air shelf hooded jacket, and the other two items were also very clear concepts and a great windshell with a strong character.
+However, for me the best was the MOUNTAIN HARDWEAR Core Air Shell Hooded Jacket, but the other two were also excellent wind shells with very clear concepts and distinct characters

-The appropriate model will vary depending on the mountain range used, season, activity, etc., so we hope that this comparison review will be the mountain climbing when you make a judgment.
+The appropriate model will vary depending on the mountain range, season, activity, etc., so we hope this comparison review will help you make a decision when hiking